Why Your Google Shopping Ads Are Not Showing

 Google is committed to providing the best user experience on search, and hence they are very strict when it comes to Google Shopping ads.
 Noncompliance with any regulations, laws and Google policies will get your ads approved or even worse your account suspended.
 Having your ads disapproved or your account suspended means that you will lose a significant amount of business, particularly if much of your business depends on Shopping Ads.

 There are many reasons that could lead to the disapproval of your shopping as apart from errors in the product feed.
-The following are some of the most common reasons why your ads may be disapproved and how you can fix them.
+The following are some of the most common reasons why your ads may be disapproved or why your Google shopping ads are not showing and how you can fix them.

 Problems With the Data Feed